 - Earth observations

-- NERC DTP - The Science and Solutions for a Changing Planet (SSCP), Department of Physics.
+- Science and Solutions for a Changing Planet DTP

 - Postdoctoral Research Associate, Department of Chemistry, University of Cambridge.
 2016 - 2017